VForWaTer/tool_hydrology/README.md

 # tool_HYDROLOGY

 This hydrology tool is based on the template for a generic containerized R tool following the [Tool Specification](https://vforwater.github.io/tool-specs/) for reusable research software using Docker.

-The README would be updated as the tool nears completion.
+The Basic Idea is a generic hydrology tool for analyzing various fluxes and variables of interest at the catchment scale The README would be updated as the tool nears completion.

 ## How generic?